 Use this when there is no strong engagement signal yet.

 Looks like this may have been worth a glance.
-Should I send the short version of how teams handle adaptive follow-ups, or is this not relevant?
+Should I send the short version of how teams handle better follow-ups, or is this not relevant?

 Use this when attention exists but commitment is unclear.